 Here’s a rundown of the ingredients and everything they do to help balance the body:

-Curcumin, one of the most well-studied bioactive compounds in turmeric, is a potent anti-inflammatory that can help boost brain function, decrease pain and calm inflammation.
+Curcumin, one of the most well-studied bioactive compounds in turmeric, is a potent anti-inflammatory that can help boost brain function, decrease pain, and calm inflammation and oxidative stress [source].

-Cinnamon can lower blood sugar levels, cut the risk of heart disease, protect against cancer and help fight infections.
+Cinnamon can lower blood sugar levels, cut the risk of heart disease, protect against cancer, and help fight infections [source].

-But this latte isn’t just good at raising body temperature, lowering inflammation and fighting infection.
+But this latte isn’t just good at raising body temperature, lowering inflammation, and fighting infection.
 It also has potent mood-lifting powers.
 The cold, bleak weather combined with way too much time inside is known to bring a lot of people down.
-But turmeric has been shown to help with the winter blues and insomnia.
-In fact, a recent study by Baylor University showed that taking as little as 1,000 mg of curcumin daily could have the same effects as taking an antidepressant!

 So go ahead and drink this baby whenever you need relief from the winter doldrums—or any doldrums for that matter.

 For the Dry Latte Mix